Wigner dynamics for quantum gases under inhomogeneous gain and loss processes with dephasing: Hydrodynamics

 and

 Concerning the dephasing, one obtains

 and

 Up to now, any calculation has been exactly solved without any approximation.
 In the following, we will go to a continuous limit for the position-momentum variables.
-We start by observing that the number of Fourier modes in the Brillouin zone grows linearly with the chain sites $N$.
-Approaching the thermodynamic limit, the momentum $p$ becomes de facto a continuous variable.
-As usual in hydrodynamic approaches, we also consider profiles $n(x,p,t)$ which are slowly varying functions of $x$ so that also position may be treated as a continuous variable.
-Finally, we suppose that $\mathcal{V}_x,\epsilon_p$ and the jump frequencies $\gamma^+_x,\gamma^-_x,\lambda_x,\omega^+_p,\omega^-_p, \zeta_p$ are smooth regular functions.
-All these assumptions make the Wigner function a continuous map with domain in the phase space.
+Since hydrodynamics applies for mesoscopic scales, we assume the Wigner function as well as the jump rates, $\epsilon_p$ and $\mathcal{V}_x$ to be slowly varying functions in the microscopic scale, characterized by the lattice spacing and the distance $dp=2\pi/N$ between two consecutive Fourier modes.
+In the thermodynamic limit ($N\to\infty$), position and momentum become de facto continuous variables and the Wigner function $n(x,p,t)$ and all the quantities $\epsilon_p,\mathcal{V}_x,\gamma^+_x,\gamma^-_x,\lambda_x,\omega^+_p,\omega^-_p, \zeta_p$ smooth analytical functions with domain in the phase space $(x,p)$.

 For analytic functions, we can expand in powers of $k$ and $y$

 for $j\in\{0,1\}$, $f_x=\mathcal{V}_x,\gamma^+_x,\gamma^-_x, \lambda_x$ and $g_p=\epsilon_p, \omega^+_p,\omega^-_p,\zeta_p$.
 In this limit, the real and momentum space densities are